premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- `Positive Testing` is used to determine what a system is supposed to do and is it justifying the planned requirement.
+- `Positive Testing` is used to determine what a system is supposed to do and is it justifies the planned requirement.
 If an error is encountered during Positive Testing, the test fails.
 - Whereas `Negative Testing` helps in determining what the system should not perform, leading to finding the possible defects in the software.
-Negative Testing ensures that software can gracefully handle invalid input or unexpected user behavior.
+Negative Testing ensures that software can gracefully handle invalid input or unexpected user behaviour.

 </blockquote>
 </details>

 ---

-34. What is `Requirements Traceability Matrix (RTM)`?
+34. What is the `Requirements Traceability Matrix (RTM)`?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)